The Importance of Risk Management in a Scuba Diving Centre

 Near Misses

 This is not always an easy task.
-It is a normal attribute of life to want to blame the other party, in this case the student.
-However getting back to the “Duty of Care” ultimately most of the weight of blame will be directed to the instructor.
+It is a normal attribute of life to want to blame the other party, in this case, the student.
+However, getting back to the “Duty of Care” ultimately most of the weight of blame will be directed to the instructor.

-It is important to note, that the reason “I told the student to do or not to do something” is not an automatic defense to negligence.
+It is important to note, that the reason “I told the student to do or not to do something” is not an automatic defence to negligence.
 The dive instructor still carries a duty of care even if they have told a student not to do something.

-Risk management and the Instructor Development Course
+Risk Management and the Instructor Development Course

-At an Instructor Development Course level, I find the Risk Management presentation as the most important.
-I am often quoted saying “it is not my job to teach you how to be an instructor, it is my job to teach you how to be a safe instructor” i.e how not to kill anyone… It is the first presentation I do after the compulsory Orientation presentation.
-I think Risk Management presentation can relate to every other presentation that we do.
-The Open Water Course presentation involves a lot risk management discussions.
-It is also one of the longest presentations I do.
-I take the time to analyze different real life incidents and provide examples of near misses I am aware of.
+At a PADI IDC (Instructor Development Course) level, I consider the Risk Management presentation the most important.
+I am often quoted saying “It is not my job to teach you how to be an instructor, it is my job to teach you how to be a safe instructor” i.e. how not to kill anyone… It is the first presentation I do after the compulsory Orientation presentation.
+I think the Risk Management presentation can relate to every other presentation that we do.
+The Open Water Course presentation involves a lot of risk management discussions.
+It is also one of the longest presentations I have had.
+I take the time to analyze different real-life incidents and provide examples of near misses I am aware of.

 This is also a great time to play the “Duty of Care” video.
 I always spend time with the IDC candidates evaluating the nine different true issues that arise.
-The question is then asked again of the candidates “how would have you don’t that differently?”.
+The question is then asked again of the candidates “How would have you done that differently?”.
 It is a fantastic topic for debate and does cause great discussions.
 One important factor is to try and turn back the clock.
-It is easy to critical in hindsight.
+It is easy to be critical in hindsight.
 Try and place the student in the shoes of the dive instructor in the video.

 The IDC is also a great time to do some in-water role plays that do end up as incidents.
 With a new IDC curriculum allows a lot more time for that and allows the IDC to also focus a lot more on risk management than it did previously.
 Confined water and open water sessions should always have a risk management theme.